 How to Spend Three Days in Auckland

-Whilst Auckland was by no means my favourite place in New Zealand, I definitely think a trip to New Zealand is incomplete without a quick stop off here.
+Whilst Auckland was by no means my favourite place in New Zealand, I definitely think a New Zealand bucket list is incomplete without a visit to Auckland.
 Even if that’s only to provide contrast and make you appreciate the natural beauty of the South Island even more!
 From climbing up volcanoes and jumping off towers, to visiting subtropical islands and the famous Hobbiton, there’s no chance of getting bored on a trip to Auckland (even if you have to travel outside of the city to find the real good stuff!).
 Plus, when there are so many great cheap eats in Auckland, your stomach won’t be complaining either!

 When I arrived in Auckland I was jetlagged af after travelling 30 hours from London Heathrow.
 Whilst I was buzzing to get exploring straight away, I knew my body and brain would thank me more if I took my first week in New Zealand just a tad more slowly.
 So the six days I spent in Auckland were quickly reduced to three days of actually doing stuff and three days of ordering Domino’s to my hostel and lying in bed watching a disgusting amount of telly.
 You win some, you lose some.
 So without further ado, here is my guide on how to spend three days in Auckland.

 DAY ONE: EXPLORE THE CITY